 GET TO KNOW ME

 My international work included providing therapy to couples and individuals living with HIV/AIDS focusing on guilt, shame, and betrayal.
 I also provided organizational training and community capacity building on issues related to human rights, newcomer integration, health and mental health.
-My approach is one of supporting relationships by fostering change and risk-taking associated with personal, relational transformation.
+My approach is one of supporting relationships by fostering change and risk-taking associated with personal, organizational relational transformation.

-I have had a long academic career which has included teaching social work part-time at both York University, Ryerson University and most recently as a former faculty in the School of Social and Community Services at Humber College.
+I have had a long academic career which has included teaching social work part-time at both York and Ryerson Universities, and most recently, as a former faculty in the School of Social and Community Services at Humber College.
 My publications include writings in the areas of youth issues, violence against women, diversity, and inclusion.
 In my community work, I collaborated with a group of women to advocate for a shelter for women and children survivors of family violence which led to the establishment of Interim Place, the first shelter in Peel Region.
 Most recently, in collaboration with Humber College and community-based partnerships, I initiated a Mental Health Community of Practice for staff working with youth to enhance support, knowledge, skills and provide networking opportunities.
 I have received several awards for advocacy, social justice and education including the 2015 YWCA Woman of Distinction Award for Education.